thewtex/tmux-mem-cpu-load/README.rst

 	  Use vertical bar chart for CPU graph
   -l <value>, --segments-left <value>
-	  Enable blending bg/fg color (depending on -p or -q use) with segment to left -r <value>, --segments-right <value>
+	  Enable blending bg/fg color (depending on -p or -q use) with segment to left Provide color to be used depending on -p or -q option for seamless segment blending -r <value>, --segments-right <value>
-	  Enable blending bg/fg color (depending on -p or -q use) with segment to right -q, --powerline-right
+	  Enable blending bg/fg color (depending on -p or -q use) with segment to right Provide color to be used depending on -p or -q option for seamless segment blending -q, --powerline-right
 	  Use powerline right symbols throughout the output, enables --colors -i <value>, --interval <value>